Codemon72/Spickzettel/HTML & CSS.md

 - stacking order = the order in which the elements appear / are placed on the page

 - stacking context = a group of elements with **one common parent** that move forward or backward together in the stacking order
+The main point about stacking contexts is that z-index can be used to rearrange the stacking order of elements **only inside their own stacking context**.
+Elements from different stacking contexts are therefore never interleaved in the final stacking order.
+When a stacking context is created, it “flattens” all of its descendants.
+Those children can still be rearranged internally, but we've essentially locked those children in.

 **When elements are positioned to overlap, the element coming later in the HTML markup will, by default, appear on the top of the other elements.**

 - 'positioned' elements (and their childrend) are always displayed in front of 'non-positioned' elements. ('positioned' meaning other than `position: static`)
 - to give a z-index, the element has to be other than `position: static`
-- if you give a z-index to an element that has a parent with a z-index: there will be trouble ('stacking context', see element’s parent is in the same stacking context and is not the root element of that stacking context.
+- if you give a z-index to an element that has a parent with a z-index: there might be trouble (see: 'stacking context')
+-  z-index still respects parent’s overflow.
+If you still can’t see something despite a z-index in the millions, check it’s not being cropped by an `overflow:hidden`.
 - other things that create a new stacking context:
       - opacity other than 1
       - transform
       - filter
+      - contain
+      - `isolation: isolate;`
+      - mix-blend-mode
       - css-regions
       - paged media
       - possibly others...*

 * (As a general rule, it seems that if a CSS property requires rendering in an offscreen context, it must create a new stacking context.)

 **The key** to avoid getting tripped up is being able to spot when new stacking contexts are formed.
-If you’re setting a z-index of a billion on an element and it’s not moving forward in the stacking order, **take a look up its ancestor tree and see if any of its parents form stacking contexts**.
+If you’re setting a z-index of a billion on an element and it’s not moving forward in the stacking order, **take a look up its ancestor tree and see if any of its parents form stacking context**.
 If they do, your z-index of a billion isn’t going to do you any good.

 #### Stacking Order Within the Same Stacking Context